pseudobabble/workflow/README.md

 A small pure python package for constraining workflow states

-Based on a PHP implementation done Tom Weldon
+Based on a PHP implementation by Tom Weldon

 1. Define a configuration
 ```